Peersyst/react-packages/packages/xumm-react/README.md

 ### Common return values

-Before hooks are explained it is good to know that all hooks return:
+Before hooks are explained it is important to know that all hooks return:
 - A function to trigger the action
 - isLoading, isSuccess, isError flags
 - The error if any